1. Home

 Results List

-Shows all operating system files that are, or could be, used in operations, excluding any for custom features or manually selected import/export/printing files.
+Shows all operating system files that are, or could be, used in operations, excluding any for custom Features or manually selected import/export/printing files.

-Refresh
+Refresh button

 Click to refresh the status of all files.